DDinenno/flappy-flap/README.md

 # Plexxis Flappy Flap Challenge

-> **This is just for fun, and is an obvious ripoff of Flappy Bird.**
+> **This is just for fun and is an obvious ripoff of Flappy Bird.**

-A Plexxis challenge to complete a game, with the provided starter code.
+A Plexxis challenge to complete a game with the provided starter code.

 ## how to run